NeuralCollapseApplications/UniCIL/README.md

 ## Environment

-To start, you need to install the environment with docker (in docker_env directory):
+[Optional] To start, you need to install the environment with docker (in docker_env directory):

 ```
 docker build -t ftc --network=host .
 ```

-Note that we will publish (not now for obeying the double-blind rule) the pre-installed image and no need to run the above command then.
+Note that we have published the pre-installed image and no need to run the above command if you network is well.

 Then, you can start a new container to run our codes: